 - (1) The Discipline Committee has the functions and duties assigned to it in the PGA and delegated to it by the Board pursuant to subsections (2) and (3). - (2) The Board authorizes the Discipline Committee to exercise the Board's powers pursuant to the following sections of the PGA and Regulations: - (a) section 32(1) of the PGA [Officers and committees], in order to appoint officers for the purpose of carrying out powers of the Discipline Committee as delegated in this Part of the Bylaws; - (b) section 67(1) and (4) of the PGA [Extraordinary action]; - (c) section 1.8 of the Professional Governance General Regulation, B.C.
 Reg.
-107/2019 [Protection of personal privacy information on website] in order to determine whether information should not be made publicly available despite section 82(2) of the PGA [Information to be publicly available]. - (3) The Board authorizes the Discipline Committee to act pursuant to section 32(5)(b) of the PGA [Officers and committees], to delegate to one or more officers the powers granted to the Discipline Committee by the Board pursuant to sections 67(1) and (4) of the PGA [Extraordinary action].
+107/2019 [Protection of personal privacy information on website] in order to determine whether information should not be made publicly available despite section 82(2) of the PGA [Information to be publicly available]. - (3) The Board authorizes the Discipline Committee pursuant to section 32(5)(b) of the PGA [Officers and committees], to delegate to at least 3 officers who are members of the Discipline Committee the powers pursuant to sections 67(1) and (4) of the PGA [Extraordinary action].